yash9111/questdb.io/docs/reference/configuration.md

 ### HTTP server

-This section describes configuration settings for the Web Console available by default on port `9000`.
+This section describes configuration settings for the Web Console and the REST API available by default on port `9000`.
 For details on the use of this component, refer to the [web console documentation](/docs/develop/web-console) page.